California Black-Eye Peas

+But if you haven't planned far enough ahead, you can quick-soak them (although you'll end up with less-firm ones): Put the peas in water and boil for one minute, turn off the heat, and let them stand in the same water for one hour.

+After soaking, discard any ones that float to the top, throw out the soaking water (which contains the gas-producing indigestible carbohydrates), and add fresh water to the pot before cooking.
+Add enough water to cover by two inches.

-In the next section, we'll discuss how to grow California Black-Eye Peas.
+In the next section, we'll discuss the health benefits of black-eyed peas.

 ?
 Try: